minterger/minecraft-server-status-simple/README.md

 the port is not necessary, default: **25565** Java or **19132** Bedrock

-NEW show array in params this is optional
+NEW show array in params, this is optional

 Possible options: